GUDHI/gudhi-devel/src/python/doc/installation.rst

 `make test` is using
 `Ctest <https://cmake.org/cmake/help/latest/manual/ctest.1.html>`_ (CMake test driver program).
-If some of the tests are failing, plend send us the result of the following command:
+If some of the tests are failing, please send us the result of the following command:

 .. code-block:: bash